NannyML/nannyml/docs/quick.rst

 check out :ref:`US Census Employment dataset <dataset-real-world-ma-employment>`.

-The data is split into two periods: :ref:`reference <data-drift-periods-reference>` and :ref:`analysis<data-drift-periods-analysis>`.
+The data is split into two periods: :ref:`reference <data-drift-periods-reference>` and :ref:`monitored<data-drift-periods-monitored>`.
 The reference data is used by NannyML to establish a baseline for model performance and drift detection.
 The model's test set can serve as the reference data.
-The analysis data is the data you want to analyze i.e. check whether the model maintains its performance or if the feature distributions have shifted etc. This would usually be the latest production data.
+The monitored data is the data you want to analyze i.e. check whether the model maintains its performance or if the feature distributions have shifted etc. This would usually be the latest production data.